BowTiedAvocado/ERC20-pickle-challenge/README.md

 ## Disclaimer

-This is a project I'm building as practice, I cannot assure this contract to be 100% secure.
+This is a project I'm building as practice, I cannot assure this code to be bug free or exploit proof.